 The application area is located in sheltered waters within Wexford Harbour.
 Aquaculture activity at this location has been in existence for many years which indicates that the hydrodynamic regime is suitable for this type of aquaculture.
-Based on mapping provided by the Marine Institute and the Geological Survey of Ireland part of site is located in the inter-tidal zone of Wexford Harbour and accordingly, an adjustment to the site area is required.

 b) other beneficial uses of the waters concerned